JoseLopez36/FlyChams-ROS2-v1.4.0/ros2_ws/src/flychams_coordination/README.md

 The `flychams_coordination` package implements coordination algorithms for multi-agent systems in the FlyChams project.
 It handles:

-1. **Agent positioning** - Determines optimal positions for agents
+1. **Agent assignment** - Assigns agents to clusters or meaningful regions
-2. **Agent assignment** - Assigns agents to clusters or regions
+2. **Agent analysis** - Analyzes the assignment of agents to clusters
+3. **Agent positioning** - Determines optimal positions for agents
-3. **Target tracking** - Coordinates agents to maintain optimal tracking of targets
+4. **Target tracking** - Coordinates agents to maintain optimal tracking of targets

 ## Nodes

+### Assignment

+- Assigns agents to clusters:
+  - Implements assignment algorithms
+  - Optimizes cluster to agent assignments

+### Analysis

+- Analyzes the assignment of agents to clusters:
+  - Implements analysis algorithms
+  - Publishes each agent's clusters

 ### Positioning

 - Determines optimal positions for agents:
   - Considers tracking quality (e.g. distance, verticality, etc.)
   - Generates position commands for agents

-### Assignment

-- Assigns agents to clusters:
-  - Implements assignment algorithms
-  - Optimizes overall system performance

 ### Tracking